joinpursuit/8-0-javascript-on-your-machine-lab/readme.md

 - Remember that the first and second elements of `process.argv` are always the path to the `node` program and the filepath.
 - Remember that each argument from the command line will be read in as a string.
 You will need some way to convert the inputs from strings to numbers.
-- Because you don't know how many numbers will be passed in, you'll may need to _iterate_ over the numbers.
+- Because you don't know how many numbers will be passed in, you may need to _iterate_ over the numbers.